JHancox/WSI_Rapids/README.md

 * wsi_dfx - a dataframe containing tile features.
 https://drive.google.com/file/d/1ILpogNHhWjraYAZMalAx11MXy5D8h7W7/view?usp=sharing

-cd docker_build
+`cd docker_build`

-docker build -t wsi_demo:v1 .
+`docker build -t wsi_demo:v1 .`

+You can then run the container that this builds after returning to the root folder:

+`cd ..`

-You can then run the container that this builds: docker run –gpus all –rm -it –ipc=host -p 8808:8888 -v [absolute path to current folder]:notebooks wsi_demo:v1
+`docker run –gpus all –rm -it –ipc=host -p 8808:8888 -v [absolute path to current folder]:notebooks wsi_demo:v1`

-The host folder should appear as 'notebooks' in the container, which means you can load and save things easily from the container. create a symlink: ln -s /notebooks notebooks
+The host folder should appear as 'notebooks' in the container, which means you can load and save things easily from the container. create a symlink:

+`ln -s /notebooks notebooks`

 This should make the folder appear in Jupyter

 Once this is done, you should be able to simply browse to the jupyter lab using localhost:8808/lab